 Pamela Taylor Turner is an associate professor of Kinetic Imaging at VCUarts.
 Her scholarly work includes research into the history and practice of animation, following connections to visual effects, abstraction, phenomenology, and new media practices.
-The interdisciplinary nature of animation is integral to her creative work which is situated in (re)connection of human/non-human/natural environment through imaginative use of emerging technology and animated expression.
+The interdisciplinary nature of animation is integral to her creative work which is situated in (re)connection of human/more-than-human/natural environment through imaginative use of emerging technology and animated expression.
+Her current work is sited on the James River, at "Chapel Island", where she is interrogating land memory, place, and altered histories.

 She is the director of the Adam K. Beckett project at the iotaCenter in LA and author of Infinite Animation: The Life and Work of Adam Beckett.
-She currently serves as the Chair of the Board of Directors of the Society for Animation Studies.
-Turner earned both her MFA in visual communications and electronic media, and her BFA in art history and studio art from VCUarts.
+She is a member of the Society for Animation Studies, and served as the Chair of the Board of Directors for 10 years.
+Turner earned her MFA in visual communications and electronic media, and her BFA in art history and studio art, both from VCUarts.

 CV summary